Welcome to my digital voice

 It started getting my first camera the winter of 2015.
 A point-and-shoot that I used to take to Columbus Blue Jackets games and a love flourished.
 First as a hobby and then as something professionally-minded as well.
 A Canon 7D upgrade the following spring was a welcomed change and really brought my perspective and drive for creating content to the next level.

 Buckeye Sports Bulletin in the fall of 2016 was my first real exposure to editorial.
 Learning the print industry and putting in the grunt work — non-revenue features, copy-editing and taking pictures when I could.
 Highlights there included Ohio State wrestling, Kyle Snyder using a picture of mine without accreditation letting me know I’d kind of made it and covering Ohio State’s run to the NCAA title game in lacrosse.
 My 11 months there were some of the toughest but most formative moments and crucial to my development as a creative and a storyteller.

 Along the way between some freelancing, personal photography and working within the government affairs office at the College of Food, Agricultural and Environmental Sciences at Ohio State, I was able to further implement myself into the digital media field.
 Most importantly, I was able to learn the gist of content management systems.
-Thanks to Ohio State, I was able to learn Drupal 7 and be able to implement that in running the office’s website from the summer of 2016 until graduation.
+Thanks to Ohio State, I was able to learn Drupal 7 and be able to implement maintaining my first CMS in running the office’s website from the summer of 2016 until graduation.